 - Teaching for two semesters in introductory, advanced, or graduate-level courses is required.
-Most students serve as teaching assistants during their third year. - A graduate teaching and career development course (GRSC 7770) is required before the first semester of teaching.
+Most students serve as teaching assistants during their third year.
+One semester of teaching may be waived if the student completes an approved professional development experience (expected to be equivalent in time/effort to a semester of teaching). - A graduate teaching and career development course, GRSC 7770, is required before the first semester of teaching.
 In certain instances, GRSC7770 may be taken concurrently with the first semester of teaching.